jotavare/libft/README.md

 * ``ft_putnbr_fd``

 ## BONUS
 The bonus functions of libft deal with list manipulation.
 This part is worth an extra 25% to the final grade.
+These **9 bonus functions + 34 from mandatory** must be done correctly to get a **125% grade**.

 * ``ft_lstnew``
 * ``ft_lstadd_front``